Why insider threat is one of the biggest challenges in cloud security — and how Nightfall DLP can help

 What does Nightfall detect to prevent insider threat?

 With over 100+ detectors, Nightfall can be fully customized to scan your SaaS and IaaS environments to search for business-critical data that is at risk of loss.
 Protect access to code repos by scanning GitHub for private keys, or prevent PII like Social Security Numbers from being shared in Slack channels.
-You can set up granular rules with our policy engine, and you can also use our API platform to set up custom scans for any cloud SaaS or IaaS platform.
+You can set up granular rules with our policy engine, and you can also use our developer platform to set up custom scans for any cloud SaaS or IaaS platform.
 Any piece of data that needs protecting is covered with Nightfall.